bootnecklad/Titan-Specifications/assembler/README.md

 ## But bootnecklad there are assemblers out there already, why? ##

-Because I can't keep track of them all the time or update them when I change something that annoys said writers of assemblers.
+Because I can't keep track of them and update them when I change something in the spec.